October 18, 2022

 • Size of the windows

-Although a BTU calculator can help you estimate the BTU measurement for your HVAC unit, we recommend seeking the guidance of an HVAC expert who can advise you whether to pick an HVAC unit with a slightly higher or lower BTU rating based on other factors about your home.
+Although a BTU calculator can help you estimate the BTU measurement for your HVAC unit, we recommend asking an expert.
+They can help you find an HVAC unit with the right BTUs for your home.

 Relationship between BTU and AC Tonnage

-Ice is used as a reference of measurement in AC tonnage because people used tons of ice to cool their homes in the past before electric air conditioning was invented.
-The ice would melt slowly as a result of absorbing the heat from the home, thereby lowering a home’s temperatures like modern-day AC systems.
-As a result, HVAC experts continued to use tons of ice to measure the amount of heat removed from a room using air conditioners.
+The ice would melt slowly as a result of absorbing the heat from the home. thereby lowering a home’s temperature like modern-day AC systems.
+As a result, HVAC experts continue to use tons of ice to measure how much cooling an AC can provide.
+Thus, a two-ton AC is the same as using two tons of ice to cool down your home.

 Luckily for you, you do not need to be an expert in AC tonnage or British thermal units to buy the right HVAC unit for your home.
-Simply get in touch with us today and our professional HVAC experts will do the math and guide you to the best HVAC unit for your home.
+Simply get in touch with us today!
+Our professional HVAC experts will do the math and guide you to the best HVAC unit for your home.

 Our company has served the area for over three decades, and we have earned the trust of many satisfied customers.
 Our goal is to ensure that your home’s HVAC and plumbing system is safe, clean, and efficient through all seasons.
-Call Gallagher's Plumbing, Heating and Air Conditioning today to learn about our services or speak to an HVAC expert about choosing the right BTU rating for your HVAC unit.
+Call Gallagher’s today to learn about our services.
+You can also speak to an HVAC expert about choosing the right BTU rating for your HVAC unit.

 company icon